evgeniyaglovatskaya/detox-workshop/Workshop_Cheatsheets/3-TEST-WRITING.md

 - Pass testID to native components

-Not all React Native components support testID prop, so you'll need to pass them to your native components.
+Custom React Native components are not aware of testIDs you pass to them.
+You need to pass the testID props down and down until it reaches a native component (e.g. <View>) which implements testID rendering as native accessibility identifiers in iOS and Android.

 ```jsx
 <TrendingMovies testID='OtherMovies'/>